 Analysis / Bias

 In review, Air Force Times covers military news and defense policy with the use of minimally loaded language such as this: “Making Air Force One great again” and “Transgender airman: ‘I would like to see them try to kick me out of my military.’”
-All information in articles is properly sourced to credible media outlets such as the Associated Press, Politico, Reuters, Military Times and .gov sites.
-Editorially, they are balanced with primarily centrist views, that slightly lean left on the issues of gender and lean right in their support of military strength.
-In general, Air Force Times covers military news with very low bias in reporting.
+All articles are properly sourced to credible media outlets such as the Associated Press, Politico, Reuters, Military Times, and .gov sites.
+Editorially, they are balanced with primarily centrist views that slightly lean left on the issues of gender and lean right in their support of military strength.
+Air Force Times generally covers military news with very low bias in reporting.